FranUrsus/TimeSeriesImaging/README.md

 ### Deep learning

-  Deep leaning model will be trained by providing as inputs the weekly temporal series modelled as Gramian Angular Field images as can be seen in the figure shown in the previous section..
+  Deep leaning model will be trained by providing as inputs the weekly temporal series modelled as Gramian Angular Field as RGB images.
 The neural netorks outputs will be the corresponding label for the consumption cluster for next day.

 ### Input